smaggelThief/Multiple-Divsor-Division/README.md

 # Multiple Divsor Division
- A python program that finds the multipliers for to variable that fit into a bigger one with the least remainder.
+ A python program that finds the multipliers for two variables that fit into a bigger one with the least remainder.